jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

 ===============================================

-This document shows how to produce publication quality figures of well hydrographs in GWHAT using the tools availble under the tab :guilabel:`Plot Hydrograph` shown in :numref:`scs_plot_hydrograph`.
+This document shows how to produce publication quality figures of well hydrographs in GWHAT using the tools available under the tab :guilabel:`Plot Hydrograph` shown in :numref:`scs_plot_hydrograph`.

 .. _scs_plot_hydrograph: